-Complete Your Education Requirements for Teaching in Washington
+Complete Bachelor's in Education Requirements for a Teaching Certificate in Washington

 Complete a Teacher Preparation Program

-Public school teachers are required to be licensed to teach in order to teach full time in the classroom.
-In order to receive teaching credentials one must attend and graduate from an accredited college or university.
+Public school teachers are required to be licensed in order to teach full time in the classroom.
+To receive teaching credentials, one must attend and graduate from an accredited college or university.

 In addition to actual classes and assignments, teaching candidates are often required to complete fieldwork.
 This includes hours of observation at different schools and grade levels, as well as student teaching toward the end of the program.
 Student teaching will require the teaching candidate to create, implement, grade, and reflect upon lesson plans while managing and running a full classroom under the guidance of a mentor teacher.

 For those who decide to become a teacher after already obtaining a bachelor's degree, a new four-year degree is not required.
 Washington offers an alternative program to receive teacher certification.
 However, alternate certification is usually an option for areas of high need which include:

 - Middle Level Science